Q. What type of community is Oak Hammock?

 Q. What amenities are offered?

 A. Oak Hammock offers more than 70,000 square feet of venues for dining, Outpatient Primary Care Clinic, performing and creative arts, learning and socializing.
 The Commons area includes a state-of-the-art fitness center, heated pools, library, business/computer center, auditorium, gift shop, bank, a full service bar and lounge – as well as options for formal, casual and take-out dining.
 Site amenities include tennis courts, walking trails, a dog park, a large wood working shop and parking for boats and R.V's.

 Q. Are pets allowed?

-A. Yes.
-Life Fulfilling Communities are pet-friendly.
-We also have a Veterinary Clinic on site sponsored by the College of Veterinary Medicine at UF.
+A. Yes, we are pet-friendly!
+We have a Veterinary Clinic on site sponsored by the College of Veterinary Medicine at UF.